Standards Help Emergency Responders Effectively Communicate

 One such example is through automatic monitoring for integrity.
 The Standard requires that an audible and visual trouble annunciation is sent to the dedicated annunciator when certain conditions are met, such as loss of normal AC power, battery charger failure, loss of batter capacity (to 70% depletion), donor antenna disconnection, or active RF emitting device malfunction.
 Under these requirements, the audible and visual annunciation must occur within 200 seconds of the fault or within 24 hours of the fault.
 This type of monitoring helps ensure that faulty equipment is replaced so that systems will be ready to perform when needed.

 Additional tests for reliability include the Variable Voltage Operation Test, Variable Ambient Temperature and Humidity Tests, Component Temperatures Test, Charging Current Test, and Transient Tests.

 How You Can Help

-Our Standards are developed through a consensus-based process, which integrates scientific and testing expertise with input from our Standards Technical Panel (STP) members and stakeholders.
-STP members represent a variety of interests, including industry, academia, government, retail, and manufacturing.
-If you are involved in the design, construction, sale, instruction or use of in-building radio communication enhancement products, and you would like to help improve safety in your industry, please submit a proposal or apply to join STP 2524.
+Our Standards are developed through a consensus-based process, which integrates scientific and testing expertise with input from our Technical Committee (TC) members and stakeholders.
+TC members represent a variety of interests, including industry, academia, government, retail, and manufacturing.
+If you are involved in the design, construction, sale, instruction or use of in-building radio communication enhancement products, and you would like to help improve safety in your industry, please take a moment to learn how you can get involved.